HomeSmartMesh/smart_home_3d_webapp/README.md

 # Features
 * 3d interactions with click and hold
-* glTF model with custom properties including interactive meshes and hue light names
+* glTF model with custom properties (hue, mqtt, mouse)
-* Hue query on startup to set correct light states, on/off and reachability
+* Hue: query on startup to set correct light states, on/off and reachability
+* Hue: mesh click to control lights on-off
+* Hue: light groups use any_on to control all on / off
-* Consistent state on startup and on actions with the real light bulbs (but no polling in between)
+* Hue: Consistent state on startup and on actions with the real light bulbs (but no polling in between)
-* mqtt events forward to javascript events
+* mqtt: events forward to javascript events
 * stats and fps. (can be disabled in [config.json](./config.js))
-* hue lights on-off
-* heaters pi_heating_demand on colors
+* heaters pi_heating_demand on heater mesh colors
 * rooms temperature on floor color

 <img src="./media/floor_temperature.png" width="500">